 You’ve seen that i love robots and toys.
 Star Wars toys became a big thing for me beginning 1978 when they became available.

-Kenner was overwhelmed by the response to the film and found that they couldn’t produce enough figures for the 1977 Christmas season.
+Kenner was overwhelmed by the response to the film and found that they couldn’t produce enough merchandise for the 1977 Christmas season.
 They did manage to get out some jigsaw puzzles, a board game and some paint sets.
 Things that were easily to produce and used existing tooling.

-I never owns the board game as far as I remember but I do have two boxed puzzles.
+I never owned the board game as far as I remember but I do have two boxed puzzles.